rmorse/babel-plugin-jsx-template-vars/README.md

 2. Create an additional build, a **pre-render** - which renders your app and extracts the rendered html (markup after running your app) into a file so it can be processed later on your server.
 3. **Add this plugin to the pre-render build** to add the Handlebars tags to the html output.
 4. Configure by adding `.templateVars` to components that have dynamic data.
-5. Via your server side language (eg PHP), process the saved template file and pass in your data.
+5. Via your server side language (eg PHP), process the saved template file and pass in your data to get an SSR compatible pre-render.

 ### An example